rodrigo-castellano/Bachelor-thesis/Part 2/README.md

 # Bachelor-thesis
-In this project cosmic rays from a detector Cherenkov are analyzed by supervised learning algorithms.
+In this project cosmic rays from the Cherenkov Telescope Array are analyzed.

 Features